quantsingularity/QuantumBallot/documentation/technical/api_documentation.md

 ## Conclusion

-This API documentation provides a comprehensive reference for integrating with and extending the Chainocracy smart contract system.
+This API documentation provides a comprehensive reference for integrating with and extending the QuantumBallot smart contract system.
 By following the examples and understanding the function signatures, parameters, and return values, developers can effectively build applications that interact with the governance platform.

-For further assistance or to report issues, please contact the Chainocracy development team.
+For further assistance or to report issues, please contact the QuantumBallot development team.